Do you know how Rob Ford feels right now?

 I know that feeling.
 Chances are, you do too.
 You know what it’s like to feel insignificant, shamed, and hated.
 I know it’s hard to talk about, but you don’t have to talk about it.
 It’s just me and you through a screen.
 No one can see into your mind.

 Perhaps you also know the terror of being vulnerable and exposed in front of people.
 Perhaps you know the pain of hiding giant parts of yourself because you think they’re wrong and ugly.
 Perhaps you also know what it’s like to hurt yourself and then lie about it, again and again, even though you know you shouldn’t.

-I know that I know.
+I know that pain.
 I know what it’s like to be trapped in a messy web of lies, hoping that it’ll get better, but it just gets worse.
 I know what it’s to go to bed every night and hope to wake up:

 - In an alternate reality